Shopify/argo-admin-template/README.md

 ## What's next?

-Check out the generated readme and index files (at the root of this repo), they contain further instructions and code to get you started.
+The `generate` command has created new files at the root of this repo.
+Check out the new `README.md` for further instructions, and `index.js/ts/tsx` for starter code.